-Title XI/Educational Equality
+Title IX/Educational Equality

 The Office for Civil Rights (OCR) enforces federal civil rights laws that prohibit discrimination in programs or activities that receive federal financial assistance from the Department of Education